Chz1Y/Steerable-music-transformer/README.md

 4. Generate & Evaluate: Run `generate_samples.py` followed by `evaluate_and_plot.py` to reproduce the academic figures.

 ### 👨‍💻 Author
-**Ziyi Chen** Aspiring Electrical and Computer Engineering (ECE) & Computer Science researcher.
-Passionate about the intersection of deep learning, signal processing, and the arts.
+**Ziyi Chen** Electrical and Computer Engineering (ECE) & Computer Science researcher.
+Passionate about the intersection of Robotics, Computer Science, and the arts.

 ---